HealthCatalyst/SSIS/R Extensibility Instructions.md

 # Move to working directory
 setwd("C:/Users/levi.thatcher/Downloads") # --> Change to shared folder on ETL server <--

-library(methods) # required, with any other libraries you need
+library(methods) # required if using healthcare.ai <v2.0, along with any other libraries you need

 # Your R code below...